 We were asked by a reporter “what are rural communities and farmers and ranchers doing to cope or how are people helping each other?”
 Our first response was that we are all still reeling a bit from this new reality, and just starting to address it.
-Initially we responded as we do to preparing for a blizzard or ice storm– stocking up on essential food, feed and medications and supplies.
-But we– and our local authorities and institutions– are facing bigger challenges than any short-term blizzard or ice storm — and we are all working on how we will meet them.
+Initially, we responded in the same way we do when preparing for a blizzard or ice storm – stocking up on essential food, feed and medications and supplies.
+But we – and our local authorities and institutions – are facing bigger challenges than any short-term blizzard or ice storm – and we are all working on how we will meet them.

 Farmers’ markets and growers are looking at providing delivery services.
 Growers are wondering how to expand safety for their products?
 People are planning bigger home gardens.